ejabbered/slpkg/README.rst

       +-------------------------------------+

-Print dependencies status used by packages:
+Print the dependencies status used by packages:

 .. code-block:: bash